arichtman/nix/README.md

 #### Onwards

-I worked a bit on `kube-scheduler` but it's missing an argument form for setting the trusted CA file.
+I worked a bit on `kube-scheduler` but it's missing an argument for setting the trusted CA file.
 It's kubeconfig is a generic one generated the same for every service.
 This will need some actual Nix work to get going.